Jcarboo/study-planner-app/Readme.md

 ## Describe what Python package or API you will use and how it will affect the user experience:

-This project integrates `Flask-Mail` as a third-party Python package to enhance the user experience by sending email notifications.
+This project uses `Flask-Mail` as a third-party Python package to enhance the user experience by sending email notifications.
 Specifically:

 - When a user registers, they receive a welcome email.
 - When a user deletes their account, they receive a confirmation email.

-These notifications improve transparency and professionalism while giving users assurance that their actions have been acknowledged and processed. `Flask-Mail` is configured using Gmail SMTP and securely managed via environment variables for `MAIL_USERNAME` and `MAIL_PASSWORD`.
+These notifications improve transparency and professionalism between the host and the user, while giving users extra assurance that their actions have been acknowledged and processed. `Flask-Mail` is configured using Gmail SMTP and securely managed via environment variables.